Zoran Luledzija

 Part 2: Managing your Flutter localizations

-Easy to manage a couple of strings in two languages?
-Sure.
-But as you add more features and expand to more markets, your app will grow to thousands of strings in dozens of languages.
-Here is how to automate your text string localization:
+Managing a couple of strings in two languages?
+Sure, that's easy.
+But as you add more features and expand into more markets, your app will grow to include thousands of strings across dozens of languages.
+Here's how to automate your Flutter localization:

 Step 1: Create a project in Localizely